AaronmI325/MECH105-Algorithims/False Position/README.md

  - The total number of iterations used

  ## Limitations
- - Upper and lower guess can't can't be the same sign (Positive or negative)
+ - Upper and lower guess can't can't be the same sign (positive or negative)